manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 After restarting the server application, another *curl* request makes the server application output (in its console window, not on the HTTP response!) a large list of the *req* object keys and values.
 It's quite a long and daunting list, to be honest, but you may be able to find the *method* and *url* attributes if you look closely.

-Most attributes don't look too useful, though.
+Most of these attributes don't look too useful, though.
 But there are some that might come handy for implementing a more complex server application.
 For example, there is one called *headers*.
 Let's output only that one:

     const http = require("http");